humio/jitrex/README.md

 A regex engine that has the following properties:

-- Compiling a regex with `com.humio.regex.Pattern.compile(...)` produces a custom Java class.
+- Compiling a regex with `com.humio.jitrex.Pattern.compile(...)` produces a custom Java class.
   This step is not as fast as the other regex engines.
 - The resulting regex however is fast, especially once HotSpot has jit'ed the code, so you should cache the compiled `Pattern` instance.